 Law School Reports: $45 x 3 = $135

 Note: this total does not include any application fees charged by the law schools or any of the special fees described above.

 Interactive LSAT Calculator

 To help get a better sense of how much it will cost to sign up for the LSAT and apply to law schools, use this interactive LSAT cost 2021 calculator.
 Make sure to read the description of each item above before choosing an option.

 Want to toggle between this post and the calculator?
 Click here to open the calculator in a new tab.

 Once you have your final total, you can add in any law school application fees and prep materials, or subtract any fee waivers.

-If you are unable to afford these fees, there is an LSAC fee waiver for the cost of taking two LSATs, the CAS registration, and four law school reports.
-If you meet certain eligibility requirements set out on the LSAC website and you are unable to pay for these fees, you should consider applying for an LSAT cost waiver.
+If you are unable to afford these fees, there is a fee waiver that covers the cost of taking two LSATs, the CAS registration, and four law school reports.
+Check out our guide to the LSAT fee waiver to learn if you’re eligible and how to apply!

 If you do qualify for a fee waiver, be sure to reach out to us here at Magoosh!
 We offer our LSAT prep for free if you qualify—just email email@example.com with your full name, eligibility email from LSAC, and LSAC account number.
 You can find more details under our Frequently Asked Questions section.